Asset protection planning is about protecting your assets from creditors -- and it is not just for the super-wealthy.Read more

-The first $5.45 million (in 2016) of an estate is exempt from federal estate taxes, so theoretically a husband and wife would have no estate tax if their estate is less than $10.90 million.
 The estate tax is also “portable” between spouses.
-This means that if the first spouse to die does not use all of his or her $5.45 million exemption, the estate of the surviving spouse may use it (provided the surviving spouse makes an “election” on the first spouse’s estate tax return).
+This means that if the first spouse to die does not use all of their $12.92 million exemption, the estate of the surviving spouse may use it (provided the surviving spouse makes an election on the first spouse’s estate tax return).

-The rising federal estate tax exemption means that many older trusts drawn up for married couples contain outdated estate-splitting provisions that may cost them dearly in state or federal taxes, or both.
-Couples would do well to have their revocable trusts that contain credit shelter provisions reviewed by a competent professional.
+The rising federal estate tax exemption means that many older trusts drawn up for married couples likely contain outdated estate-splitting provisions.
+An estate plan with out-of-date terms may cost them dearly in state or federal taxes or both.
+Couples would do well to get in touch with a competent estate planning or elder law attorney.
+An attorney with experience in this area can review any of their revocable trusts that contain credit shelter provisions.

 Even if your state has no estate or inheritance tax, there are other reasons to have a credit shelter trust.
 The include the following: